 C20 Pro comes with mechanical disc brakes with 160mm rotors.

-I would lie if I say that these brakes are brilliant.
+I would lie if I said that these brakes are brilliant.
 But if you press hard enough, there will be no problem with stopping power.
-Hydraulic brakes would be a much better option, but you can’t expect these on below $1,000 e-bike.
+Hydraulic brakes would be a much better option, but you can’t expect these on a below $1,000 e-bike.

 Also, some occasional creaks with mechanical brakes are quite common.